epsrc-abcd/abcd-website/event/README.md

 >> progress continues apace, but the impact thus far on real-world
 >> systems has been minimal.

->> The aim of this colloquium is to explore the interface between
+>> The aim of this colloquium is to explore the nascent frontier where
->> session types and practical programming.
+>> session types meet practical programming.
 By examining the state of
 >> the art, we hope to shed light on the strengths and weaknesses of
->> existing approaches, identify obstacles to adoption, and highlight
+>> existing approaches, identify obstacles to adoption, and explore the
->> the challenges of integrating with existing programming models and
+>> challenges of integrating with existing programming models.
+The
->> language features.
-The primary focus on the event will be tool and
+>> primary focus on the event will be tool and compiler demonstrations,
->> compiler demonstrations, but we also welcome workshop-style talks on
+>> but we also welcome workshop-style talks on related issues.
->> related issues.

 >> Themes
 >> ------